DonnieTD/Liminal/ReadMe.md

 A World contains:

+- monotonic time index
-- a pointer to the active scope
+- pointer to the active scope
-- the call stack
+- call stack
+- memory state
-- a pointer to the AST node that produced this state
+- pointer to the Step that caused this World
-- links to the previous and next World
+- links to previous and next Worlds

-A World does not:
+A World does NOT:

 - manage history
 - decide control flow